 For Mothers’ Day, Miss M presented me with some limited edition Raffaello with raspberry chocolates – their new Summer release.
 I finished almost all of them in one sitting (partly also because it was Mothers’ Day and I was missing my Mum).
 Then it hit me: why not make Raspberry Raffaello ice cream?
 I am so glad I did!

 This recipe was a bit of trial and error and an amalgamation of a few recipes I found online.
 Logically, there was not yet a recipe for such a new product.
-Most Raffaello ice cream recipes I found used yoghurt or did not include the white chocolate, which I wanted to include in order to stay true to the original Raffaello.
+Most homemade ice cream recipes I found using Raffaello also used yoghurt or did not include the white chocolate, which I wanted to include in order to stay true to the original Raffaello.
 Still, I was confident I could do it, though.
 What do you think of the result?

 Tips for the perfect raspberry Raffaello ice cream

-This recipe is quite easy, but a little finicky.
+This homemade ice cream recipe is quite easy, but a little finicky.
 As with some of our other recipes, the most difficult part is adding the warm coconut milk mixture to the eggs without scrambling the eggs.
 Go slowly and all will be fine!

 Of course, like our other recipes, there are solutions if you do end up with lumps.
 Simply wait for the mixture to cool and whizz it with a blender.